gosuto111/DISK_GEN/README.md

 # DISK_GEN
 These scripts are how I generate my "music disks" I distribute online.
-Script is pre-configured with my email address and it expects MP3 files,
-change at-will for your use case.
-I am not responsible for you destroying your data.

-This disk generation system is modeled after the collectable music disks found in Phantasy Star Online
+This disk generation system is modeled after the collectable music disks found in Phantasy Star Online.
-as such, I have things configured a very speciifc way.
-If you don't like the constraints I have in place,
-or you just feel like changing things, feel free.
-But it is my vision that it is used as I have it set up.
+All script configuration is done in the script itself, change it at will, but I have things set the way
+they are for a certain reason (aesthetic purposes mostly).

 ![Disk Box Model](/Example.png)
 ^ Image as seen ingame ^